-JoEllen Lyons Dillon.
 Ms. Dillon has served on the Viatris Board since the closing of the Combination on November 16, 2020.
+Ms. Dillon became a member of the board of directors of World Wrestling Entertainment, Inc. (NYSE: WWE), an integrated media and entertainment company, in September 2022.
 Ms. Dillon served as a Director of Mylan from 2014 until the closing of the Combination, most recently chairing the Compensation and Governance and Nominating Committees, and serving as a member of the Audit, Compliance and Executive Committees.
 She served from March 2013 to August 2017 as an executive officer of The ExOne Company, a global provider of three-dimensional printing machines and services.
 She was promoted to Executive Vice President in December 2014, adding to her original duties as Chief Legal Officer and Corporate Secretary.
 She held responsibilities for, among other things, capital markets development, corporate strategic planning, human resources, global compliance, investor relations, and international business development within Europe and Asia.
 Previously, Ms. Dillon had an almost 25-year legal career in corporate mergers and acquisitions and securities, where she represented both public and private companies in a variety of complex matters.
 She was a Partner with Reed Smith LLP, a law firm, from 2002 until 2011.
 She previously had been at the law firm Buchanan Ingersoll & Rooney PC from 1988 until 2002, where she became a Partner in 1997.
 Ms. Dillon previously served as a member of the board of trustees of the Allegheny District chapter of the National Multiple Sclerosis Society and served as Chair and Audit Committee chair.

-Ms. Dillon's qualifications to serve on the Viatris Board include, among others, her experience and expertise regarding public company management, corporate governance, finance, global business, legal and regulatory oversight, risk oversight, strategy and M&A.
+Ms. Dillon's qualifications to serve on the Viatris Board include, among others, her experience and expertise regarding public company management, corporate governance, finance, global business, human capital management including oversight of diversity, equity and inclusion, legal and regulatory oversight, risk oversight and compliance, and strategy and M&A.